rust-lang/book/nostarch/chapter08.md

 When the `get` method is passed an index that is outside the vector, it returns `None` without panicking.
-You would use this method if accessing an element beyond the range of the vector happens occasionally under normal circumstances.
+You would use this method if accessing an element beyond the range of the vector may happen occasionally under normal circumstances.
 Your code will then have logic to handle having either `Some(&element)` or `None`, as discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally enter a number that’s too